Breaking the Parental Grip: Coping with Overcontrolling Parents

 by Dr. Michael Obsatz

-During infancy and childhood, children need their parents love, attention, support, and guidance.
-They are being formed, and look to parents as role models for how to cope in the world.
-It is natural for parents of small children to control them, since the parents don’t want their children harming themselves.
-Parents keep track of young children so they don’t run out in the street, burn themselves with matches, or take unhealthy risks.
+During infancy and childhood, children need their parent’s love, attention, support, and guidance.
+They are being formed and look to parents as role models for how to cope in the world.
+It is natural for parents of small children to control them since the parents don’t want their children to harm themselves.
+Parents keep track of young children, so they don’t run out in the street, burn themselves with matches, or take unhealthy risks.

 As children mature, they usually want to become more autonomous and make more of their own choices.
 They find others who can act as role models grandparents, teachers, uncles, aunts, peers, and family friends.
 Sometimes, they look to celebrities for mentoring.
-When children move into adolesence, they begin to differientiate themselves from their parents.
+When children move into adolescence, they begin to differentiate themselves from their parents.
 They become more their own people, with separate identities.
 This individuation process is coupled with a need to attach in healthy ways to others.
-Erik Erikson, a psychologist, believed that young adults move through an identity phase and then an intimacy phrase.
-The nature and order of Eriksons phases has been debated by many, including Carol Gilligan, another psychologist.
+Erik Erikson, a psychologist, believed that young adults move through an identity phase and then an intimacy phase.
+The nature and order of Erikson’s phases have been debated by many, including Carol Gilligan, another psychologist.
 She believes the focus on identity and individuation is based on male assumptions.
 For many, intimacy tasks take precedence over identity formation.

-However you look at it, both identity and intimacy are necessary for healthy adulthood.
-One must claim to be ones own self, and also seek to find others to connect with emotionally, intellectually, physically, sexually, and spiritually.
+However, you look at it, both identity and intimacy are necessary for healthy adulthood.
+One must claim to be one’s own self, and seek to find others to connect with emotionally, intellectually, physically, sexually, and spiritually.
 One defines oneself partly by the people with whom one connects.
 Intimacy leads to a redefined identity which leads to further intimacy.

-1. Guilt Parents can use phrases like, “If you really cared about me, you would… (do whatever I want you to do).”
+1. Guilt Parents could use phrases like, “If you really cared about me, you would… (do whatever I want you to do).”

 2. Shame and Undermining Parents can shame children.
 “You are not capable of making healthy and appropriate choices.”
 “You need my help.”